MaastrichtU-IDS/dsri-documentation/website/docs/workflows-airflow.md

 :::

-A few seconds after Airflow started to install, fix the postgresql deployment in a different terminal window (unfortunately setting the `serviceAccount.name` of the sub chart `postgresql` don't work, even if it should be possible according to the [official helm docs](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/)):
+A few seconds after Airflow started to install, you will need to fix the postgresql deployment in a different terminal window (unfortunately setting the `serviceAccount.name` of the sub chart `postgresql` don't work, even if it should be possible according to the [official helm docs](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/)).
+Run this command to fix postgresql:

 ```bash
 oc patch statefulset/airflow-postgresql --patch '{"spec":{"template":{"spec": {"serviceAccountName": "anyuid"}}}}'
 ```

-Once Airflow finished to deploy, you can access it temporarily by forwarding the webserver on your machine at http://localhost:8080
+Once Airflow finished to deploy, you can access its web interface temporarily by forwarding the webserver on your machine at http://localhost:8080

 ```bash
 oc port-forward svc/airflow-webserver 8080:8080
 ```

-Or permanently expose the service on a URL (accessible when on the UM VPN) with HTTPS enabled:
+Or permanently expose the interface on a URL accessible when logged to the UM VPN, with HTTPS enabled:

 ```bash
 oc expose svc/airflow-webserver